This page

 functions are affected.

-discusses why CKD cannot normally be detected until two thirds of
+This page also explains why CKD is so common in cats, and why CKD cannot normally be detected until two thirds of

 function has already been lost.